lights, camera, pratfall

 That screen test debacle in full

 Anyway, as detailed below I breezed through the initial audition a while ago – largely because I was cocky and didn’t give much of a shit – and the feedback was good, very enthused.
-A problem occurred to me once the buzz wore off, in that I didn’t particularly care for the male lead on paper; he seemed a bit drab and creepy and it was hard to care whether he got the girl – who was free-spirited, kooky, impulsive, and also fucking irritating, truth be told.
+A problem occurred to me once the buzz wore off, in that I didn’t particularly care for the male lead on paper; he seemed a bit drab and it was hard to care whether he got the girl – who was free-spirited, kooky, and kind of irritating, truth be told.
 The script was almost too acute in its characterisations.
 (Personally I’d’ve banged their heads together; that film I’d pay to watch.)
-Kind of a stumbling block if you’ve never acted before and aren’t sure how to get past this pop-eyed scorn and make the guy come to life.
+Big stumbling block if you’ve never acted before and aren’t sure how to get past this pop-eyed scorn and make the guy come to life.
 This is where the actor’s craft, the actor’s training, the actor’s eerie capacity for self-hypnosis comes in.
 It’s certainly not something you can pick up in an afternoon on-site, as I discovered.

-So I showed up despite this misgiving (or, okay… prejudice), was made welcome, and within five minutes was sitting under two burning pillars of light with an actress I’d never met before, trying to pretend I wanted to charm her pants off with my creepy… sorry, earnest smooth talk.
-Thing is, despite my snotty reservations about the characters, it’d all been a bit of a giggle before; now the sudden sharp knowledge that This Is It, It’s All Real, boosted anxiety right across the spectrum into catatonia.
+So I showed up despite my misgivings (or, okay… prejudices), was made welcome, and within five minutes was sitting under two burning pillars of light with an actress I’d never met before, trying to pretend I wanted to charm her pants off with my creepy, earnest smooth talk.
+Thing is, despite my reservations about the characters, it’d all been a bit of a giggle before; now the sudden sharp knowledge that This Is It, It’s All Real, boosted anxiety right across the spectrum into catatonia.
 Within six minutes, I knew I’d blown it; within about eight, I’d sweated right through my clothes.
 Knowing this incredible flop sweat was being picked up on camera didn’t help me get into the moment, to put it mildly; it was about all I could do to speak my lines in the right places, in English, in a robot’s monotone.

-I can truly – and happily – say I’ve never died on my arse quite so… graphically before.
+I can truly – and happily – say I’ve never died on my arse quite so graphically before.
 The shittiest gig I’ve ever done has nothing on it.
-It was an incredibly strange feeling: any small ideas about how to emote convincingly just sieved out of my brain like a bladderful of piss, to be replaced by… well, nothing.
+It was an incredibly strange feeling: any small ideas about how to emote convincingly just sieved out of my brain like a bladderful of piss, to be replaced by… nothing.
 Utter vacancy.
-What really threw me, I think, was the awkwardness and weird, alien, artificial feel of the situation.
-(Well duh – of course it’s not real you chump, it’s meant to be a film.
-This is where the actor’s craft, the actor’s etc etc etc.) The other death-blow was a strong sense that whatever happened, almost none of it was under my control.
-Musicians, as a sweeping generalised rule, have a fair bit of say in how they present themselves and their music (oh boy, are you deluded… still).
+What really threw me, I think, was the awkwardness and weird, artificial feel of the situation; a strong sense that whatever happened, almost none of it was under my control.
+Musicians, as a sweeping generalised rule, have a fair bit of say in how they present themselves and their music.
 This, however, was like stepping into an uneasy dream where everyone’s smiling and smiling and speaking and you’re following suit, hoping they don’t notice you’re not one of them by some fatal slip, and still they’re smiling, and you’re sitting there wanking.
 Or in my case, in a pool of sweat.

-Thing is, the director still seemed to want to give me a chance – he was a nice guy, generous and encouraging – so he gave me some more stuff to do, improv games, different scene with different actress, that kind of thing.
-This effectively prolonged and deepened the agony, but by then I was so numbed, so broken and starting to get a bit mardy – that I just didn’t care, couldn’t even summon the initiative to slink away.
-(The other guys up for the part were all professional actors, and while pleasant enough I felt they began to look at me a little askance; as in, who let this clown in?
+Thing is, the director still seemed to want to give me a chance – so he gave me some more stuff to do, improv games, different scene with different actress, that kind of thing.
+This effectively prolonged and deepened the agony, but by then I was so numbed that I just didn’t care, couldn’t even summon the initiative to slink away.
+(The other guys up for the part were all professional actors, and while pleasant enough I felt they began to look at me a little askance; like, who let this clown in?
 And how come he’s still here?
-Look, he’s clearly a complete amateur, he isn’t even dressed for the part – and now he’s just taking the piss.
 I may have imagined this, though.)
-Eventually I was dismissed – kindly and politely, I have to remark – and thought, WHAT THE FUCK JUST HAPPENED?
+After about a year, I was dismissed – kindly and politely enough – and thought, WHAT THE FUCK JUST HAPPENED?
 But not in quite the same way as the first time.

 But I remind myself, it was only ever extra gravy.
-And the actor’s mindset is fluid and strange and difficult to acquire… etc etc etc. The short films I’ve made in no way prepared me for it – how could they, I’m using my own words in my own time, on my own planet: speaking of which, more news on them soon.
+And the actor’s mindset is fluid and strange and difficult to acquire… etc etc. The short films I’ve made in no way prepared me for it – how could they, I’m using my own words in my own time, on my own planet.

-And tomorrow, I’m going to be making a video for Hands Up – again, but a real one with proper crew and everything, which’ll involve running round Brighton with men in chem-hazard suits and gasmasks and shit.
+And tomorrow, I’m going to be making a video for Hands Up – a real one with proper crew and everything, which’ll involve running round Brighton with gasmasks and shit.
 You don’t get that in a romcom.